md-shah/median-backend/README.md

 ### Special thanks to,

-* [Arjun M] - DevOps's Knight, Helped me with Docker!
+* [Arjun M] - DevOps Knight, Helped me with Docker!

    [Arjun M]: <https://www.linkedin.com/in/arjun-m-704a04104/>